A Powerful Project Portfolio Progress Report

 WIN* means here: What it is Important to do Now.

-This is a forward-looking statement established by the initiative owner.
-It tells what needs to be done to make the initiative successful.
-It follows any yellow or red traffic lights.
+This is a forward-looking statement established by each portfolio component owner.
+It tells what it needs to make the component successful and the benefits expected attained.
+Comments are mandatory for each yellow or red traffic lights.

 If the initiative accountable writes it in black, there is no special need nor decision expected from the executive committee.

 If the initiative accountable writes it in red, there is a need for help from the executive committee.
 It requires a decision and an action.